Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Results

-We report the results for Mistral-7B (see \Cref{fig:instruction_effect_mistral}) and Gemma-7B (see \Cref{fig:instruction_effect_gemma} in \Cref{subsec:instruction_variations}) trained with MRC---the best-performing SIFT models.
-We observe that instruction inclusion has a drastically negative impact on performance only in zero-shot setups.
-The few-shot setup performance is overall lower than when the instruction is included during both training and inference, but not so greatly.
-Generally, more demonstrations during training and inference help the models trained without instruction.
-Performance differences between instruction variants are not so pronounced, suggesting the model derives greater benefit from the number of training examples and informative demonstrations than from task descriptions provided by the instruction.
-Performances between models trained with and without instruction are similar.
-However, SRL models without instruction even improve performance compared to the reference ones (see $10$-shot), suggesting the significant impact of the instruction on the context length during training, causing the model to utilize the entire context ineffectively.
+We report the results for Mistral-7B (see \Cref{fig:instruction_effect_mistral}) and Gemma-7B (see \Cref{fig:instruction_effect_gemma} in \Cref{sec:complementary_res}) trained with MRC---our generally best-performing SIFT strategy.
+We observe that including the instruction has a significantly negative impact on SFT performance, but to a lesser extent in SIFT (for models trained without the instruction).
+The SIFT performance is expectedly worse compared to having the instruction included in both training and inference, but the gap narrows with more in-context demonstrations.
+This suggests that at inference time, a SIFT model (trained without instruction) benefits more from informative in-context demonstrations than from the instruction.
+Interestingly, for SRL, SIFT models with more shots (see $10$-shot) trained without the instruction even perform better than their counterparts trained with the instruction: we believe that this is due to the drastic context length increase brought about by the instruction---due to the SRL's large number of classes (27)---which reduces the model's ability to effectively ``consume'' the entire context including the provided in-context demonstrations.